rurounijones/rurounijones.github.com/source/_posts/2013-03-04-resources-for-ruby-developers.markdown

 Ruby5 is a podcast from the gents at Envy Labs which covers interesting ruby related things.
 They are relatively short and to the point (About 5 minutes)

-To be honest, I do not lisen to the podcast that often but they list each tech they talk about on the page for that episode which is what I usually have a look at.
+To be honest, I do not listen to the podcast that often but they list each tech they talk about on the page for that episode which is what I usually have a look at.